sagun1151/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+when it returns a function on line 71

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the name would stay the same but the number for the roll would change

 c.
 What is the lexical scope of `newRoll`?

+Math.floor and Math.random

 ### Task 3 - Stretch Goals